LucidityWaver/ICA40511-Keywords/Beginning PHP.md

 Once you have PHP available on your computer, you will need to [set the path environment variables](http://www.computerhope.com/issues/ch000549.htm) on your OS to point to the PHP folder, or you will need to store all your PHP projects in a folder within your PHP folder.

 For **Mac users**, PHP is bundled with your operating system and should be accessible.
 You will want to ensure you update to the latest version.
 More information for Mac users can be found [here](http://php.net/manual/en/install.macosx.php).
-However, you may find it difficult to understand and may require
+However, you may find it difficult to understand.
+I would recommend taking a look and seeing whether you can get it running.
+If you succeed, add any useful information to this file.
+If you can't get it working, please let me know and I'll see if I can get it running.

 PHP, as of version 5.4, comes with an inbuilt web server.
 This means that you can test PHP code on a website without running additional software such as Apache.